NikKowPHP/social-brain/chapters/chapter-13.md

 #### **The Practice: A Conductor's Meeting Blueprint**

 You cannot control what every person says, but you can design a structure that makes productive conversation the path of least resistance.

-This blueprint isn't just for boardrooms.
-Use it to conduct a difficult family meeting. **Before:** Set the agenda ('Our goal is to agree on a fair way to split chores'). **During:** Use the Empathy Loop when a sibling feels unheard. **After:** Send a text summarizing what you agreed to, creating clarity and fairness.
+> ### **From the Boardroom to the Living Room: The Family Meeting**
+>
+> This blueprint isn't just for boardrooms.
+It's a powerful tool for navigating a difficult family conversation.
+>
+> *   **Before:** Set the agenda.
+Sending a text ahead of time saying, "Hey everyone, tonight I'd like to talk about our goal for a fair way to split chores" prevents ambushing people and gives them time to think (rewards Certainty and Autonomy).
+> *   **During:** Use the Empathy Loop when a sibling feels unheard.
+"It sounds like you feel the current system is unfair because you have more evening activities.
+Is that right?"
+This validates their perspective before debating it.
+> *   **After:** Send a text summarizing what you agreed to.
+"Great talk.
+We agreed: Person A does dishes M/W/F, Person B does them T/Th/Sat."
+This creates clarity and accountability (rewards Fairness).

 > ### **Profile Alert: Meetings**
 >